mr3862/edav_comparative_mosaic/comparative_study.md

 ![](comparative_study_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-if gp is provided with shade = TRUE (or no shade parameter but not shade = FALSE), the provided color along with other graphical paramters (if provided any) will apply.
+If gp is provided with shade = TRUE (or no shade parameter but not shade = FALSE), the provided color along with other graphical paramters (if provided any) will apply.